cloudogu/dogu-development-docs/docs/additional/internal_aspects_en.md

 - End-to-end tests
 - Tools for static analysis e.g. Reviewdog, Linter (style, smells)
 - SonarQube (code coverage, smells, bugs, security vulnerabilities)
-- Reviews according to 4-eyes principle
+- Reviews according to the 4-eyes principle

 ### Quality assurance of the Dogus

-In order to ensure a flawless integration of the Dogus into the Cloudogu EcoSystem, the quality of the Dogus should be guaranteed through be ensured by various methods.
+In order to ensure a flawless integration of the Dogus into the Cloudogu EcoSystem, the quality of the Dogus should be assured through various methods.
 For this purpose, the Dogus are tested in two different phases.

 #### Automation through Makefiles

 With the help of Makefiles, processes can be standardized.
-As support, we offer a collection of [makefiles][makefiles].
+For support, we offer a collection of [makefiles][makefiles].

 [makefiles]: https://github.com/cloudogu/makefiles